mkorkalo/open-vmdk-docker/README.md

 ## Example

-* Clone the repository and cd to it
 * ./build.sh
 * ./run.py -n my-virtual-machine -t ./template-hw14-bios.ovf -o /tmp -i /tmp/testsensor-disk1.vmdk
 * You should have /tmp/my-virtual-machine.ova once the tool completes.